CryptocurrencyRegulations/.github/profile/README.md

 The systems I envisioned so far:
 - Decentrelized Transaction Verifier Server
+- Decentrelized Crypto Identity & Creditability
-- Decentrelized
+- Decentrelized Crypto Human ATM

 🌈 Contribution guidelines -
-how can the community get involved?
+To get involved is easy at this time,
+idea, reviews for the content I write want to start building? choose the repo and find tickets or suggest tickets for approval. we will gradually build the rest around us.

-👩‍💻 Useful resources -
+👩‍💻 Useful resources to look for
-where can the community find your docs?
-Is there anything else the community should know?
+Peer to Peer knowledge.
+Blockchain and bitcoin knowledge.

 🍿 Fun facts -
-what does your team eat for breakfast?
+I know what this technology will achieve and I wonder what it will.

-🧙 Remember, you can do mighty things with the power of
+🧙 Remember, you can do mighty things with the power of you mind!